-We drive south through the highlands of Madagascar, a beautiful introduction to the island.
-It’s a long drive, but there’s plenty to see as we pass small towns and villages, cultivated fields and beautiful hills and forests.
+We continue our long drive south but thankfully there’s plenty to see as we pass small towns and villages, cultivated fields and beautiful hills and forests, stopping along the way to break the journey up.
 We arrive at Ranomafana, an area of tropical rainforest which is home to many species of lemurs and other endemic wildlife.
 Once we’ve checked in and freshened up, we embark on a fascinating night walk.
 Look out for tree-frogs, nocturnal lemurs and, if we’re very lucky, fossas – the only endemic carnivorous species on Madagascar.
+Night hotel.

 Early morning is the best time to see wildlife, so we set off on another rainforest walk and keep our eyes peeled; it’s also a great warm-up for the days to come.
 The vegetation itself is wonderful and a great contrast to the rocky mountain landscapes we’ll head into over the next few days.
 After lunch we drive to Fianarantsoa, a university town and centre of wine industry, set in picturesque rolling green hills.

 Our trek continues through the forests of Imaitso, the beginning of a vast forest corridor that connects to Ranomafana National Park.
 The diversity of flora and fauna is impressive at these lower elevations, and this area of lush primary rainforest is a wonderful place to trek.
-Several different types of lemur live here – Andringitra provides a habitat for 15 species in total – so keep your eyes and ears open!
+Several different types of lemur live here so keep your eyes and ears open.
 The forest is also home to many colourful birds and plants.
-After a fairly easy start, we climb up onto a high mountain plateau, an open prairie where many wildflowers and orchids grow; the views over the mountains and back down over Namoly Valley are wonderful.
+After a fairly easy start, we climb up onto a high mountain plateau, an open prairie where many wildflowers and orchids grow; the views over the mountains and back down over Bamoly Valley are wonderful.
 Our trail criss-crosses over the plateau, still ascending; we gain over 1000m in elevation today.
 Our camp lies at the foot of Pic Boby; we can relax and enjoy a well-earned river swim at the end of the day.

 Today is a long day and the focus of our challenge!
 Pic Boby, or Imarivolanitra as it is known in Malagasy (meaning ‘close to the sky’), is the second-highest peak on the island; its French name originated in the 1920s, when an explorer apparently discovered the path to the summit when looking for his dog (Boby).
 We set off very early, planning to reach the summit before cloud and mist cover it, as often happens during the day.
 Our trail to the summit is steep and rocky, much of it made up of large flat slabs of granite, with some boulders to clamber over.
 After 2-3 hours we reach the summit of Pic Boby (2658m).
 From the top there are far-reaching and impressive views over the Andringitra Mountains, and for miles around if it’s clear.
 After some time to soak up the vistas, we start our descent to the foot of the mountain, and continue down through a rocky, barren landscape strewn with boulders.
 This is the so-called ‘alien track’, a surreal moon-scape surrounded by mountain panoramas.
 As we drop lower we come into a forest of endemic palms, passing granite outcrops on a well-made path of steps that takes us steeply downhill.
 We camp by a river, another great spot for a refreshing dip.